 The City does not impose any public policies that unreasonably constrain housing development.
 There are no growth limitations or rent control policies, and property tax policies are largely set by the State.
 The City's land use designations and zoning are supportive of development of a wide variety of housing types, including single- and multi-family housing, ownership and rental, mobile homes, manufactured/modular housing, and so on.
 The City follows the State building code, and its fees and charges are reasonable and consistent with prevailing prices in the region.
 Between 2006 and 2015, a total of 4,933 new housing units were issued building permits.
-This equaled an average of 493 new units per year, slightly higher than the City's historic annual average which is closer to 300 annually.
-Fifty-five percent of the new units permitted during that ten-year period were in multi-family rental projects.
-Since 2018, 3,329 residential units have been constructed with 470 of those affordable to very low, low, or moderate income households.
+Since 2018, 5,726 new housing units were issued building permits, with 750 of those affordable to very low, low, or moderate income households.

 In 2014, the City updated the Constraints Analysis of its Housing Element, as required under California Housing Element law (Government Code 65580), to analyze city policies and land use regulations to determine if they had any negative effects on development.
 The State determined, with its certification in January 2015 of the City's 2015-2023 Housing Element, that the City does not currently implement policies that create barriers to affordable housing.
-Additional detail is available in the City's Housing Element, available on the City's website and in the Sunnyvale Library.
+The City is actively updating the 2023-2031 Housing Element, which will further analyze constraints.
 As noted above, thousands of new dwelling units of various types and price points have been developed and additional units renovated in recent years, in most cases without any direct assistance from the City.
 This demonstrates that the City's policies do not unduly constrain residential development.
 In addition, the City has successfully assisted a number of affordable housing developments in recent years, which demonstrates that City policies do not have negative effects on assisted housing production.
 Non-governmental barriers, primarily market factors such as high land costs, construction costs, and high prevailing market prices for housing, have been the primary challenges facing jurisdictions in the region, including Sunnyvale, in recent years, not city land use policies.
 These barriers are addressed, within the City's limited ability to address them, through the housing activities listed above and through the goals and policies listed in the Housing Element.